Eidoeid98/Eidoeid98/README.md

 - 👋 Hi, I’m @Eidoeid98
-- 🌱 I’m currently learning C# and SQL
+- 🌱 I’m currently learning C#, SQL, Python
 - 💞️ I’m looking to collaborate on all
+- I am studying to become a devops engineer

 <!---
 Eidoeid98/Eidoeid98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.